develop-me/bootcamp--week-01-02--html-and-css/scripts/02-css/10-grid-1/README.md

 ![New York Times Grid](day07/01CSSgrid/newsGrid.png)

-Note: In print - magazine and newspapera
+In print - magazine and newspapera

 ---